datastax/ruby-driver/features/README.md

 If you find yourself doing this often, it's better to use prepared statements.
 As a rule of thumb, if your application is sending a request more than once, a prepared statement is almost always the right choice.

-When you use bound values with regular statements the type of the values has to be guessed.
+**When you use bound values with regular statements the type of the values has to be guessed**.
 Cassandra supports multiple different numeric types, but there's no reliable way of guessing whether or not a Ruby `Fixnum` should be encoded as a `BIGINT` or `INT`, or whether a Ruby `Float` is a `DOUBLE` or `FLOAT`.
 When there are multiple choices the encoder will pick the larger type (e.g. `BIGINT` over `INT`).
 For Ruby strings it will always guess `VARCHAR`, never `BLOB`.
 [Check out this types mapping table for additional details](http://datastax.github.io/ruby-driver/features/basics/#ruby-objects-to-from-apache-cassandra-datatypes).

+Also note that some parameterized queries will not work unless prepared, for example, queries with `LIMIT ?` clause.

 ## Executing Statements in Parallel